Kel Mitchell: Career

-Mitchell was a cast member on Dan Schneider's sitcom, Game Shakers, which premiered on Nickelodeon on September 12, 2015.
-Mitchell played the role of rap superstar and business partner of the Game Shakers company, Double G. Mitchell also starred in the Cartoon Network's Loiter Squad in 2015, and TV One's Love That Girl!, as well as writing and directing the inspirational film, She Is Not My Sister and several music videos.
+Mitchell was a cast member on Dan Schneider's sitcom Game Shakers, which premiered on Nickelodeon on September 12, 2015.
+Mitchell played the role of Double G, a rap superstar and business partner of the Game Shakers company.
+Around the same time, Mitchell also guest starred in an episode of the Adult Swim show Loiter Squad, and in an episode of TV One's Love That Girl!.
+He also wrote and directed the inspirational film She Is Not My Sister, and produced several music videos.

 On September 23, 2015, Mitchell appeared on The Tonight Show Starring Jimmy Fallon in a skit featuring his iconic role as Ed from Good Burger.
 Mitchell was also reunited with his former Kenan & Kel costar Kenan Thompson, who reprised his role as "Lester Oakes, Construction Worker".
 They later competed against one another in an episode of the revived Nickelodeon game show Double Dare that aired in November 2018.
 They also teamed as executive producers for the reboot of All That which premiered in June 2019 and ran until 2020.
 Mitchell also returned as a recurring cast member.

 Mitchell hosted the TV series Tails of Valor, which focused on true stories of service animals whose work has changed people's lives.
-Also in 2019, Mitchell competed as a celebrity contestant on the 28th season of Dancing with the Stars, and finished in second place.
+Also in 2019, Mitchell competed as a celebrity contestant on the 28th season of Dancing with the Stars, with his partner Witney Carson and finished in second place.
 Starting in December 2020, Mitchell appeared as a panelists for MTV's Ridiculousness spinoff, Deliciousness.

-In 2022, Mitchell released a book entitled, Blessed Mode: 90 Days to Level Up Your Faith, available physically, digitally, and as an audiobook.
-A song titled, "Blessed Mode", was later released to streaming services like Spotify and iTunes.
+In 2022, Mitchell released a book entitled Blessed Mode: 90 Days to Level Up Your Faith, available physically, digitally, and as an audiobook.
+A song titled "Blessed Mode" was later released to streaming services like Spotify and iTunes.
 He and wife Asia also competed in an episode of Guy's Grocery Games against Ross Mathews.
+Later that year he released the children's book, Prank Day.

-The same year, Mitchell would team up with Thompson once more on Saturday Night Live for the "Kenan and Kelly" sketch in the December 3, 2022 episode hosted by Keke Palmer.
+The same year, Mitchell would team up with Thompson once more on Saturday Night Live for the "Kenan and Kelly" sketch in the December 3, 2022, episode hosted by Keke Palmer.
 He also starred in the VH1 television movie All I Didn't Want For Christmas with Gabourey Sidibe, which premiered on December 7.

+In April 2025, Kel starred as Moonface Martin in OFC Creations Theatre Center's production of Anything Goes in Rochester, NY.